mmshahria/GlassboardTech-API-Reference/Subscriptions/PATCH Partially Update a subscription.md

 <strong>signers<strong> `[objcet]`

-JSON object descriptor that encloses the details of signers for this subscription.
+JSON _array_ object descriptor that encloses the list of signers for this subscription.

 <strong>bankAccount<strong> `object`